PalCollective/documentation/ES_Reporting.md

 <br>

-**3. Proposed Solutions:** If possible, provide suggestions or recommendations for addressing the identified risk.
+**3. Proposed Solutions:** If possible, provide suggestions or recommendations for addressing the identified risk or incident.
 This could include preventive measures, corrective actions, or mitigation strategies.
 <br>

-**4. Additional Comments or Information:** Include any additional comments or supporting evidence that may help in understanding or addressing the identified risk.
+**4. Additional Comments or Information:** Include any additional comments or supporting evidence that may help in understanding or addressing the identified risk or incident.
 <br>

 ----------